 Even if it’s not your thing at home, you will definitely want to download one (or more!) of these apps when traveling to help you discover not just new people, but new things, on your adventure.

 Grindr is the most well-known and most-used gay app all over the world, which is why if you’re only going to get one, it should be this one!
 It’s a social networking app that picks up on your phone’s location to show you anyone who might be ‘of interest’ nearby (they have to be on the app too, of course!).

 When you log in, your grid will show you pics of people nearby, in order of distance – so if you’re feeling lazy, you’ll know who to tap on first!
 Once you tap, you’ll see a profile and have the opportunity to chat and exchange more photos.
-It’s banned in some countries, like Turkey, but where it’s available there’s a good chance much of the gay community will be using it.
+It’s banned in some countries, like Qatar and the United Arab Emirates, but where it’s available there’s a good chance much of the gay community will be using it.

 As you might guess from the name, Scruff is the slightly rough-around-the-edges version of Grindr, developed for those guys who like a little, well, scruff!
 It’s free and good if you want to filter down your options a little bit.
 The users tend to be that bit more masc and a little older than on Grindr, although with its growing popularity there are plenty to choose from.

 Like its main rival, Scruff tends to be used more for hook-ups, although there is also a match option if you’re looking for a date.
 You can scroll for nearby and around the world, so could always set up a meet-up in your destination in advance.
 It hasn’t got quite the same mass range as Grindr, but that does mean it flies a bit more below the radar in LGBT unfriendly countries, so is less likely to be banned.